blockspacer/flex_typeclass_plugin/README.md

 Plugin for [https://github.com/blockspacer/flextool](https://github.com/blockspacer/flextool)

-Plugin provides support for typeclasses (or Rust-like traits or "TEPS" - "Type Erasure Parent Style" or virtual concepts, etc.).
+Plugin provides support for typeclasses (or Rust-like traits or "TEPS" - "Type Erasure Parent Style" or virtual concepts or runtime concepts, etc.).

 Note that plugin output is valid C++ code: you can open generated files and debug them as usual.